jrihon/thesis/chapters/00_chapter/00_section_03.typ

 underbrace(
 Y_(l, m_l) (theta, phi), "Angular component"
 )
-$
+$<eq-spherharmonics>
+//Only the angular component describes the spherical harmonics, while The radial component is also described by dependence of the nucleic charge of the atom.
+This means that we can explain why the electrons behave slightly different for particular element we want to describe.
+The radial component influences the spectra - like those in @fig-zeeman - by shifting the wavelength at which absorption and emission happens.
+The angular component actually describes the spherical harmonics part (see @fig-all-type-orbitals for differentation of orbitals up to $f$-type orbitals.)
+#figure(
+  image("./figures/orbitals/orbitals-3d.svg", width: 100%),
+  caption: [
+    Probability distributions of electrons that are described through spherical harmonics.
+Three electron distributions are depicted, which are described by the state $Y(l, m_l)$.
+In order, we see $Y(0, 0)$ associated with $s$-type orbitals, $Y(1, 0)$ associated with $p_0$-type orbitals and $Y(2, 0)$ associated with $d_0$-type orbitals.
+See @fig-zeeman B. for the associated energy levels of the orbitals
+  ]
+)<fig-orbitals>
+@fig-orbitals shows us the three dimensional probability distribution of finding an electron for a given energy level.
+//This dependence describes why electrons of a Carbon will not visit the same discrete energy states as those of the Oxygen atom, even though spherical harmonics expand into the same orthonormal function for a given state ($n, l, m_l$).
+In other words, this radial component will differentiate into why an emission spectrum of the two atoms of a different element won't hold the same amounts of energy, at least not at the ground state.
-Only the angular component describes the spherical harmonics, while the radial component describes a dependence of the nucleic charge of the atom.
+//Only the angular component describes the spherical harmonics, while the radial component describes a dependence of the nucleic charge of the atom.
 This dependence describes why electrons of a Carbon will not visit the same discrete energy states as those of the Oxygen atom, even though spherical harmonics expand into the same orthonormal function for a given state ($n, l, m_l$).
 In other words, this radial component will differentiate into why an emission spectrum of the two atoms of a different element won't hold the same amounts of energy, at least not at the ground state.

 //MAAK FIGUUR MET ENERGIE NIVEAUS AND SPHERICAL COMPONENTS
 // Leg uit wat de quantum getallen zijn (n, l, m_l).
 Spin komt later pas aan bod bij de slater determinant
 //

 ==== Solving the wave function $Psi$
-Because the full equation @eq-hamiltonian-full can be so incredibly complex to numerically compute, researchers are always searching for ways to downsize an equation analytically in order to make the computational cost of solving it cheaper.
+Because the full equation @eq-hamiltonian-full can be so incredibly complex to compute for, researchers are always searching for ways to downsize an equation analytically in order to make the computational cost of solving it cheaper.
 The introduction of the _Born-Oppenheimer approximation_ is one paradigm that has faciliated research on atomic systems.

 ===== Born-Oppenheimer approximation
 This simplification of the Schrödinger equation stems from the fact that the nucleus moves at a much slower pace than electrons do.
 This is because the mass of protons is roughly two thousand times larger than that of electrons.
 We can consider that in the timeframe in which the electrons travel a particular distance, the protons would remain stationary.
 Applying this principle of _frozen nuclei_ - frozen in space, mind you - we can analytically derive the _electronic Schrödinger equation_.